Comcast/tsb/README.md

   - a `head` member, which is an explicit changeset hash to build; and
   - an optional `extra` member, which is a list of extra source addresses that should be fetched in addition to the primary `src`.
+    These list members can either be a string representation of the path or an object containing a `name` and a `path`.
+If a name is provided, the remote will be given that name when added.

 When building, `branch` is ignored; `head` controls. `branch` is used to update `head` with `tsb update`.